-Welding inverter is an alternative to conventional welding transformer.
+Welding inverter is an alternative to a conventional welding transformer.
 Modern semiconductors allow to replace the traditional mains transformer with a

-switching supply, which is much lighter, smaller and allows easy current control via potentiometer.
+switching power supply, which is much lighter, smaller and allows easy current adjustment via a potentiometer.
 The advantege is

 also that the output current is DC.
-Direct current is less dangerous than AC and prevents arc extinction.
+DC current is less dangerous than AC and prevents arc extinction.

-For this inverter i chose topology, which is the most common in inverters - forward inverter with two switches.
+For this inverter i chose topology, which is the most common in welding inverters - forward converter with two switches.
 In my article about switchning supplies it is a topology II.D.
-Input line voltage passes through the EMI filter and is smoothed with large capacity.
-Since the switch-on current pulse would be too high, there is a softstart circuit.
-After switching ON the primary filter capacitors are charging through the resistors, which are subsequently eliminated by switchning ON the relay.
-As power switches the IGBT transistors are used.
-They are driven through a forward gate drive transformer TR2 and shaping circuits with BC327.
-Control circuit is UC3844.
-It's similar to UC3842, but it has pulse-width limit to 50%.
+Input mains voltage passes through an EMI filter and is smoothed with high capacity capacitors.
+Since the inrush current of those capacitors would be too high, there's a softstart circuit.
+After switching ON, the primary smoothing capacitors are charging via resistors, which are later bypassed by the contact of a relay.
+As power switches, IGBT transistors IRG4PC40W are used.
+They are driven through a forward gate-drive transformer TR2 and shaping circuits with BC327 PNP transistors.
+The control integrated circuit is UC3844.
+It's similar to UC3842, but it has its pulse-width limited to 50%.
 Working frequency is 42kHz.
-Control circuit is powered by an auxiliary supply of 17V.
-Current feedback, due to high currents, is using current transformer Tr3.
-Voltage accros the sensing resistor 4R7/2W is approximately proportional to the output current.
-Output current can be controlled by potentiometer P1, which determines the threshold of feedback.
-Threshold voltage of the pin 3 of UC3844 (current sensor) is 1V.
+Control circuit is powered by an auxiliary power supply of 17V.
+Current feedback, due to high currents, is using a current transformer Tr3.
+Voltage drop accros the sensing resistor 4R7/2W is approximately proportional to the output current.
+Output current can be controlled by potentiometer P1, which determines the threshold of the current feedback.
+Threshold voltage of the pin 3 of UC3844 (current sensing) is 1V.